-a.
-Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed. b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-During the in briefing the center reviewed all residents screening and rescreening, at risk log and discussed with the supervisor of case management and facility PREA compliance manager do determine if there were any residents that were identified during the initial screening and rescreening and interviews with the case managers and job placement staff.
 62. Enter the total number of interviews conducted with inmates/residents/ detainees who are Blind or have low vision (i.e., visually impaired) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed. b.
 Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-During the in briefing the center reviewed all residents screening and rescreening, at risk log and discussed with the supervisor of case management and facility PREA compliance manager do determine if there were any residents that were identified during the initial screening and rescreening and interviews with the case managers and job placement staff.
+Prior to the randomly choosing residents to interview the auditor, facility manager, PREA compliance manager reviewed the resident's intake assessments and at risk log to identify anyone that was considered to be a target resident base on the Auditor Handbook.
+Two residents that were identified as at risk due to disabilities were older residents that had no specific medical needs.
+The center does not have medical staff on duty so it is limited in the residents it can take into the program 63.
+Enter the total number of interviews conducted with inmates/residents/ detainees who are Deaf or hard-of-hearing using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
+The inmates/residents/detainees in this targeted category declined to be interviewed.